 [Rule 18 inserted in Gazette 21 Feb 2007 p.
 537-8.]

+18A.
+Cases inactive for 12 months deemed inactive

+If no procedural step is taken in a case for 12 months by any party to the case, the case is to be taken to be inactive unless a judge, master or Case Management Registrar orders otherwise.

+[Rule 18A inserted in Gazette 22 Feb 2008 p.
+636.]

 19. Parties to be notified of case being on Inactive Cases List and to advise clients

-(1) When an order is made under rule 17, or an order made under rule 18 takes effect, the Principal Registrar must —
+(1) When an order is made under rule 17, or an order made under rule 18 takes effect, or a case is to be taken to be inactive under rule 18A, the Principal Registrar must —

 (a) put the case on the Inactive Cases List; and

-(b) give all parties to the case written notice that the case is on the Inactive Cases List.
+(b) give all parties to the case written notice that the case is on the Inactive Cases List and of the effect of rule 21.

 (2) As soon as practicable after being notified under subrule (1), the solicitor for a party to the case must notify the party —